 WaterNSW has issued red alerts for blue-green algae (BGA) along the Darling River at Wilcannia, extending downstream to the Menindee Lakes.
 These lakes are under a mix of amber and green alerts, with a red alert at the Lake Menindee outlet and at Lake Wetherell.
-The Lower Darling (Baaka) is also under various amber alerts, and a red alert at Burtundy.
+The Lower Darling (Baaka) is also under various amber alerts.
 The Great Darling Anabranch has a red alert at the Silver City Highway testing location.